zachstultz/komga-cover-extractor/README.md

 **There is no compression of the cover by default, so take that into account in-relation to your setup.**

 ## Cover Detection
-Cover-string detection is based on various scene releases, if none are detected, it will default to the first image.
+Detection is based on various scene releases, if none are detected, it will default to the first image.
 Which, unless you have scans from online, will almost always be the cover.

 ## Finished Result EX:
 ![image](https://user-images.githubusercontent.com/8385256/152403016-90660098-0b04-4178-babd-87e56ff1b390.png)